Changes in mood and behaviour

 We all feel our moods change from time to time.
 People living with dementia, however, can experience an absence of interest in or concern about emotional, social, spiritual, philosophical or physical life.

 They may become depressed or withdrawn and lose interest in activities they used to enjoy.
 Sometimes, they may lose the ability to control their emotions.

-It is important to remember that even in the later stages of the disease, the person living with dementia is still able to experience a variety of emotions such as joy, love, fear and sadness.
-Monitor their mood to ensure they are able to enjoy each day as fully as possible.
+It is important to remember that even in the later stages of dementia, the person is still able to experience a variety of emotions such as joy, love, fear and sadness.
+Provide support to ensure they are able to enjoy each day as fully as possible.

 What is depression?